 As longtime website owners and hosting nerds, I’ve been asked often: “Which web host is your personal favorite?”
 I recently decided to take this question seriously — exhaustively testing accounts with all the top hosts to analyze their uptime, features, pricing, support, and more.
-So before selecting any of the hosting make sure you check customer reviews of uptime and server speed.
+So before selecting any of the hostings make sure you check customer reviews of uptime and server speed.

-If server speed and uptime is good you can use shared hosting as it is cheap and good to start new blog but as your business will grow you can convert to VPS hosting as it is the fastest and best for big business.
+If server speed and uptime is good you can use shared hosting as it is cheap and good to start a new blog but as your business will grow you can convert to VPS hosting as it is the fastest and best for big business.

 List of Best WordPress Hosting

 Founded in 1996, Bluehost is one of the largest and most-popular hosting companies specializing in professional-yet-affordable shared hosting.